 So the day was as a royal wedding would be, traditions and lots of fancy royal people, the last thing you would expect to see was them handing out packets of slippers at the afters wedding party, but they did.
 This was captured by Troian Bellisario from the TV hit series Pretty Little Liars, she shows here the moment they arrived to the afters and got greeted with slippers.
 We all know the feeling of wearing heals, so it is nice to see that even the royals need slippers to dance the night away.

-The guests also received a little blue and white tote bag with the date of the wedding and a HM printed on the front.
+The guests also received a little blue and white tote bag with the date of the wedding with an HM printed on the front.
 The contents inside the bag included a bottle of water, a chocolate coin, a commemorative shortbread and a fridge magnet.

 The evening reception was held in Frogmore House.
 This is the place they also shot their engagement photos.

 There were 200 guests attend the evening celebrations.
 There was a glass marquee for the grounds of the house reportedly costing in the region of 300,00 English pounds.

 The had James Corden as MC for the night.
 They enjoyed a sit-down meal at 7.30pm, were treated to nibbles including candy floss and burgers from carnival-style food trucks later on that evening.